rholst1/trainify/README.md

 # Structure:

+.vs folder:
-.vs: Contains the storage of local user settings.
+* Contains the storage of local user settings.

+.vscode folder:
-.vscode: Stores the debugger support.
+* Stores the debugger support.

+frontend folder:
-frontend: Has a src folder with the subfolder API which contains Axios a HTTP client for node.js and the browser.
-It also has the subfolder Components where all the React Components in this project lays in their own folders.
+* Has a src folder with the subfolder API which contains Axios a HTTP client for node.js and the browser.
+* It also has the subfolder Components where all the React Components in this project lays in their own folders.
-You can find the images and the index file in the public folder.
+* You can find the images and the index file in the public folder.

 backend folder:
 *	data folder - contains a database file.